predibase/lorax/docs/guides/structured_output.md

 ### Example: OpenAI-compatible API

-Guided generation of JSON following a schema is supported via the `response_format` parameter.
+Structured generation of JSON following a schema is supported via the `response_format` parameter.

 !!! note